asiazagallo/duck-to-do-list/README.md

 ## Credits

-This project started from the tutorial [*"..."*](https://www.youtube.com/watch?v=GQvDNRBe4IU) and was customized with additional graphics and motivational features.
+This project started from the [tutorial](https://www.youtube.com/watch?v=GQvDNRBe4IU&t=330s) and was customized with additional graphics and motivational features.

 ## License
 This project is licensed under the MIT License.